MPhil in Economic and Social History

 About the course

-This course is intended to introduce you to the wide variety of methods used in the study of economic and social history, as well as to the subject itself.
-The core qualifying papers provide an opportunity to evaluate a range of different qualitative and quantitative methodological approaches; they impart a common language, and create a close and friendly community, in which ideas are shared, and strong personal ties are forged, developing a community that provides a base from which to venture out and experience the intellectual, social and cultural rewards of Oxford.
+The two core courses provide an opportunity to evaluate a range of different qualitative and quantitative methodological approaches; they impart a common language, and aim to create a close and friendly community, in which ideas are shared, and strong personal ties are forged, developing a community that provides a base from which to venture out and experience the intellectual, social and cultural rewards of Oxford.

-• four advanced papers, usually taught in small classes, mostly during Hilary and/or Trinity term; and
+The four advanced option papers are usually taught in small classes, mostly during Hilary and/or Trinity terms of both years.

 Supervision